NtsikaMngoma/php-crud-api-frontend/readme.md

 ### Installation
-The package can be installed via Composer by requiring the "philo/laravel-blade": "dev-master" package in your project's composer.json.
+The package can be installed via Composer by requiring the "50onred/laravel-blade": "1.1" package in your project's composer.json.

 ```json
 [